-First off, let’s clarify what we’re dealing with.
 Field mice, also known as deer mice or meadow mice, are small rodents typically found outdoors in fields, forests, and meadows.
-They have large eyes, rounded ears, and a light brown body with a white belly—distinct from the house mouse, which is smaller and more uniformly gray.
+They have large eyes, rounded ears, and a light brown body with a white belly, distinct from the house mouse, which is smaller and more uniformly gray.

-Field mice don’t usually want to live indoors.
-They’re drawn inside by the promise of food, warmth, and shelter, especially during the fall and winter.
+Field mice don’t usually want to live indoors, but they’re drawn inside by the promise of food, warmth, and shelter, especially during the fall and winter.
 Once they settle in, however, they can cause problems, including:

-- Chewed wires and furniture: Mice gnaw to keep their teeth sharp, which can lead to costly damage.
+- Chewed wires and furniture: Mice gnaw to keep their teeth sharp, leading to costly damage.

 - Contaminated food and surfaces: Their droppings and urine can spread diseases like hantavirus.